daytonaio/content/guides/20240820_embedding_browser_history_guide.md

 ---
-title: "Embedding and Searching Browser History with ChromaDB"
+title: "Embedding Browser History with ChromaDB"
-description: "A comprehensive guide on how to embed and search your browser history using ChromaDB and optional Azure OpenAI embeddings."
+description: "Learn how to embed and search browser history using ChromaDB and Azure OpenAI for semantic search capabilities."
 date: 2024-08-20
 author: "David Anyatonwu"
+tags: ["chromadb", "embeddings", "browser-history", "semantic-search", "azure", "python"]
 ---

-# Embedding and Searching Browser History with ChromaDB
+# Embedding Browser History with ChromaDB

 ## Introduction

 In today's digital age, our browser history contains a wealth of information about our online activities, interests, and research.
 However, searching through this vast amount of data can be challenging and time-consuming.
 This guide introduces a powerful solution that leverages [ChromaDB](/definitions/20240820_chromadb_definition.md) and [embeddings](/definitions/20240820_embeddings_definition.md) to make your browser history searchable and more accessible.

 We'll walk you through setting up a Python-based tool that can embed your browser history into a [vector database](/definitions/20240820_vector_database_definition.md), allowing for [semantic search](/definitions/20240820_semantic_search_definition.md) capabilities.
-This means you can find relevant web pages based on the meaning of your search query, not just exact keyword matches.
-The tool supports both local embeddings and [Azure OpenAI](/definitions/20240820_azure_openai_definition.md) embeddings, giving you flexibility in your setup.
+By the end of this guide, you'll have a powerful system for searching your browsing history based on meaning rather than just keywords.

+### Prerequisites

+Before starting this guide, ensure you meet the following requirements:

+**System Requirements:**
+- Operating System: Windows 10+, macOS 10.15+, or Linux
+- RAM: Minimum 4GB (8GB recommended)
+- Storage: 1GB free space
+- Internet connection for downloading dependencies

+**Required Knowledge:**
+- Basic command line usage
+- Basic understanding of Python
+- Familiarity with browser extensions

 ### TL;DR